 Fertilization plays a critical role in tomato production across the state of Florida.
-However, appropriate fertilization management depends on four major components (4Rs): right source, right rate, right placement, and right timing.
+However, appropriate fertilization management depends on four major components (4Rs): the right fertilizer source applied at the right rate and the right timing in the right placement for a crop.
 Farming practices that follow the 4Rs can provide nutrients for optimal tomato productivity while minimizing the risk of nutrient losses and adverse environmental effects, both of which are important to the development of agricultural sustainability.

 Conventional Dry Source Fertilizers